alphagov/design-system-team-docs/source/guides/how-to-be-an-epic-lead.html.md

 last_reviewed_on: 2023-09-04
 review_in: 3 months
 ---
-# How to be an epic lead on the Design System squad
+# How to be an epic lead

 This guidance is aimed at helping new epic leads on the Design System squad get started in the role.